rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

     source ~/.bash_profile

-You can also use the options that are listed in the `openstack help` output to override some environment variable settings.
+You can also use the options that listed in the `openstack help` output to override some environment variable settings.
 If you're unsure about the region, for example, you can substitute it with the `--os-region-name` option as shown in the following example: